Registered Charity Number (RCN) 20027094

 Charity Reference Number (CHY) 10554

-One in four of all pregnancies ends in miscarriage and a high proportion are thought to be caused by a chromosomal disorder.
+One in five of all pregnancies ends in miscarriage and a high proportion are thought to be caused by a chromosomal disorder.
 A high proportion of trisomy 13 and trisomy 18 pregnancies end in miscarriage within twelve weeks of conception.
 It is therefore quite rare for such a pregnancy to continue to full term.
-The incidence of trisomy 13 is about 1 in 5,000 of total births while that of trisomy 18 is about 1 in 2,500 of total births.
+The incidence of trisomy 13 is about 1 in 10,000 of new borns while that of trisomy 18 is about 1 in 6,000 of live births.

 Support is provided during prenatal diagnosis, during the child’s life and after the child’s passing.